Galveston District Court and County Court Plan

 5. Appointing Replacement Counsel

-Whenever appointed counsel is replaced under this Rule, replacement counsel immediately shall be selected and appointed in accordance with the procedures described in accordance with Section XII, "Procedure for Attorney Assignment."
+Whenever appointed counsel is replaced under this Rule, replacement counsel immediately shall be selected and appointed in accordance with the procedures described in accordance with Section XI, "Procedure for Attorney Assignment."

 XII.